 If you car develops a fault after the first 30 days but within the first 6 months, then your dealer is allowed one opportunity to repair the car or provide a replacement.
 If the fault still isn’t resolved, you’re allowed to reject the car and receive a partial refund.
 Alternatively, you may decide to continue leasing the vehicle at a reduced monthly rate.

 Can I reject my lease car for any fault I find?

 According to the Consumer Rights Act (CRA 2015), a car is ‘unsatisfactory’ if it is not of ‘satisfactory quality’, ‘fit for purpose’ and ‘as described’.
-It doesn't matter if you lease or buy a car - if a personal contract hire car fails to meet these three criteria - if something isn’t working, it’s preventing your from using the car or you’ve received a 3-door automatic when you requested a 5-door manual - you’re entitled to reject your car.
+It doesn't matter if you lease or buy a car - if a business or personal contract hire car or one you own fails to meet these three criteria - if something isn’t working, it’s preventing your from using the car or you’ve received a 3-door automatic when you requested a 5-door manual - you’re entitled to reject your car.

-Some parts of the car are considered ‘wear and tear’ items.
+Some parts of the car are considered ‘wear and tear’ items (as defined in the BVRLA guidelines).
 Brakes, tyres, wheel bearings and clutches are included in this definition, meaning they won’t be covered.
 You should of course expect more than six months use out of these parts, unless the car has been subjected to particularly aggressive driving.

 Can the supplying dealer refuse to accept my rejection?

 Yes, the car dealer may refuse to accept your rejection of the car.
 In this instance, you should contact the customer relations department of the car’s manufacturer immediately.
 They may be able to mediate.
 It is also worth sending a copy of your original rejection letter to the manufacturer's head office.